The sewing machine may soon be as common a household tool as the computer

 “There’s a certain level of service that our customers have come to expect, and I really want to try to maintain that,” she said.

-While the shop took a financial hit not being able to offer classes, the sewing machine sales and other materials has made up for it.
+While the shop took a financial hit not being able to offer classes, the sewing machine sales and other materials have made up for it.
 In recent years, more young people — including men — have been drawn to sewing, quilting, knitting, and other crafts.
 Morgenthau predicts this year’s surge in 2020 will make it so that sewing machines are as common a household tool as a computer.

 More Artistic Fuel: